ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 You'll often hear such transactions, like below, referred to as "queries".
-As you can see, this function only takes kaleId, and will return the value of the whatever state that key points to. :
+As you can see, this function only takes kaleId, and will return the value of whatever state that key points to. :

     async readKale(ctx, kaleId) {
         const exists = await this.kaleExists(ctx, kaleId);